rubo77/log4j_checker_beta/README.md

     sudo updatedb

-The command `unzip` also needs to be installed, to inspect the jar files.

-The command `hexdump` is required.
+The command `unzip` also needs to be installed, to inspect the jar files and `hexdump` is required.
 To install on Debian and Ubuntu systems:

-    sudo apt install bsdmainutils
+    sudo apt install unzip bsdmainutils

 ## discussion